Battle of Sunda Strait: Prelude

 In the early evening on 28 February, Houston, Perth and the Dutch destroyer HNLMS Evertsen received orders to depart Tanjung Priok and head through Sunda Strait to Tjilatjap, on the south coast of Java.
 Waller, who had seniority, was de facto commander of this force.
 The only ships they expected to encounter were Australian corvettes on patrol, in and around the strait itself.
 While Houston and Perth left at 19:00, Evertsen was not ready and followed the cruisers two hours later.

-By chance, just after 22:00, a Japanese invasion convoy bound for West Java – including the entire Sixteenth Army, under Lieutenant General Hitoshi Imamura, in over 50 transport ships – was entering Bantam Bay, near the north-west tip of Java.
+By chance, just after 22:00, a Japanese invasion convoy bound for West Java – including the entire Sixteenth Army, under Lieutenant General Hitoshi Imamura, in over 50 transport ships – was entering Bantam Bay, near the northwest tip of Java.
 The Japanese troop transports were escorted by the 5th Destroyer Flotilla, led by Rear Admiral Kenzaburo Hara, and the 7th Cruiser Division, under Vice Admiral Takeo Kurita.
 Light cruiser Natori (with Admiral Hara aboard), with the destroyers Harukaze, Hatakaze, Asakaze, Fubuki, Hatsuyuki, Shirayuki, Shirakumo, and Murakumo were closest to the convoy.
 Flanking the bay to the north were the heavy cruisers Mogami and Mikuma, accompanied by the destroyer Shikinami.

 Slightly further north, though not involved in the action, was the aircraft carrier Ryūjō, with the heavy cruisers Suzuya and Kumano (with Admiral Kurita aboard), along with the seaplane tender Chiyoda, and the destroyers Isonami and Uranami.

 Some time around 23:15, the Allied ships were sighted by the patrolling Fubuki, which followed them surreptitiously.
 At 23:06, when they were about halfway across the mouth of Bantam Bay, Perth sighted a ship about 5 mi ahead, near Saint Nicolaas Point.
 It was thought at first that the ship was an Australian corvette, but when challenged, she made an unintelligible reply, with a lamp which was the wrong color, fired her nine Long Lance (Type 93) torpedoes from about 3000 yd and then turned away, making smoke.
 The ship was soon identified as a Japanese destroyer (probably Harukaze).
 Waller reported the contact and ordered his forward turrets to open fire.